Azure/Metrics-Advisor-for-Equipment.github.io/docs/12-API How-to Guide.md

 **URI parameter**

-`hookName`: Unique identifier of a hook. _Cannot be changed once a hook has been created._
+`alertConfigName`: Unique identifier of an alert configuration. _Cannot be changed once an alert configuration has been created._
   - Type: string
   - Case-sensitive: Yes
   - Character length: [1, 200]